 Health systems have long had the ability to automate ordering of common medical/surgical supplies that are stored at the hospital and replenished as needed.
 This is done through the GHX Exchange, using purchase orders (POs), and then are billed through invoices.

-But orders for implantable devices, such as artificial hip and knee components, have been difficult for health systems to manage.
+But orders for implantable devices, such as artificial hip and knee components, have long been difficult for health systems to manage.
 This product category includes a very wide range of items, and they often come in as many shapes and sizes as patients do, greatly increasing the number of variations on a single item.